-She was due to start her original placement at the hospital two weeks ago but that got cancelled due to the Coronavirus outbreak, but when the hospital called for students to join the team as nursing support staff she and many others jumped at the chance.
+She was due to start her original placement at the hospital two weeks ago but that got cancelled due to the COVID-19 outbreak, but when the hospital called for students to join the team as nursing support staff she and many others jumped at the chance.

 I cannot wait to join the workforce in my local hospital and utilise the skills I have learnt over the last year and a half as a student nurse.

 During my training I have worked alongside many amazing nurses and having the opportunity to give something back was not something I could pass on.